rdmorganiser/rdmo-docker-compose/readme.md

 # RDMO Docker Compose

 ## Synopsis
 This repository contains RDMO docker images that are held together by [docker compose](https://github.com/docker/compose/releases) which obviously is required to make use of it.
+If not configured differently the built RDMO instance should be available at `localhost:8484`.
+Please see below how setting can be changed.

 ## Structure